Cancellation and splitting of Symplectic modules in the critical range and Euler class group: Comparison of Euler class group and Chow group

-\begin{remark} In the above proposition, under the hypothesis $d\geq 4$ the set $[X, Q_{2d-2}]_{\A^1}$ has a group structure (see \cite[Theorem 1.3.4]{AF16}).
+\begin{remark} In the above proposition, under the hypothesis $d\geq 4$ the set $[X, Q_{2d-2}]_{\A^1}$ has a group structure (see \cite[Theorem 1.3.4]{AF22}).

-At this point, we do not know whether the injectivity of $H$ implies $H^d(X, \pi_d^{\A^1}(Q_{2d-2}))=0$. \end{remark}
+At this point, we do not know whether the injectivity of $H$ implies $\coh^d(X, \piA_d(Q_{2d-2}))=0$. \end{remark}

-\begin{proposition} Let $k$ be an infinite field with $cd_2(k)=0$ and $X$ a smooth affine variety of dimension $d\geq 2$ over $k$.
+\begin{proposition} Let $k$ be an infinite field with $cd_2(k)=0$, (i.e. the \'etale cohomological dimension of the field $k$ at the prime 2 is zero).
+Let $X$ a smooth affine variety of dimension $d\geq 2$ over $k$.
 Then the natural map is an isomorphism. \end{proposition} \begin{proof} We consider the map We have a short exact sequence of Zariski/Nisnevich sheaves

 which gives a long exact sequence of cohomlogies